Tarrant County Clerk

 Marriage License

-Access Commissioner Court Records and Public Notices Maintained by the Clerk
+Commissioners Court Records and Public Notices

 Commissioners Court records and agendas: Follow the Clerk’s channels for historical and current records.